 We will use the information you provided to us during the consultation and in the questionnaire to draft the estate planning documents.

-Timing: We try to provide you with drafts for the estate planning documents within one week of receiving the engagement letter and the questionnaire.
+Timing: We try to provide you with drafts for the estate planning documents within 2-3 weeks of receiving the engagement letter and the questionnaire.